efournier92/KenoDiet/README.md

 Test what?

 ## Contributing
 If you have feature suggestions, this project doesn't have features.
-If you'd like to submit a pull request, I'd suggest you use your time for something more productive.
+If you'd like to submit a pull request, I'd suggest you use your time on [something more fruitful](https://www.pointerpointer.com/).

 ## Licensing
-This project is provided under the `MIT` licence and I hereby grant rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without limitation, provided the resulting software also carries the same open-source licensing statement.
-That said, I don't recommend you do any of that; this site is hideous, and the timer function was ganked from StackOverflow.
+This project is provided under the [`MIT`](https://opensource.org/licenses/MIT) licence and I hereby grant rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software without limitation, provided the resulting software also carries the same open-source licensing statement.
+That said, I don't recommend you do any such thing; this site is hideous, and the timer function was ganked straight from [StackOverflow](https://stackoverflow.com).

+## Features
+- None, really

 ## Features To Do
 - [ ] Make styling less appealing